 1. Terms and Conditions

-- The Terms and Conditions are intended to provide clarity on the rights and responsibilities of Pride Toronto and Artists.
+The Artist Terms and Conditions are intended to provide clarity on the rights and responsibilities of Pride Toronto and Artists.

-- All Pride Month participation opportunities including but not limited to StreetFair Booths, Parade Contingents, Community Events, Advertising (web & guide) and all sponsor benefits are non-transferable.
+All Pride Toronto participation opportunities including but not limited to participation on Pride Stages, Events, StreetFair Booths, Parade Contingents, Community Events, Advertising (web & guide) and all sponsor benefits are non-transferable.
 Only the name/logo/trademark of the artist entered into a signed agreement with Pride Toronto is permitted to be displayed in any of the opportunities listed above.
 No artist may display the Pride Toronto logo.

 2. Applications Infomation